Investigators awarded funding from the Translational Research Institute (TRI) must adhere to the following responsibilities:

 Supplanting: Funds received may not be used to supplant other funds available to the PI.
 If TRI becomes aware of supplanting, funding for the project will be terminated.
 Furthermore, supplanting violations may result in suspension of future funds and recoupment of monies provided under TRI’s funding programs.

-Publicity/Citation Language: The PI must acknowledge support of TRI and award number 1U54TR001629-01A1 as the funding source in any news releases, articles, or publications relating to the funded project or its results.
+Publicity/Citation Language: The PI must acknowledge support of TRI and the appropriate award number as the funding source in any news releases, articles, or publications relating to the funded project or its results.
 Furthermore, a copy of any such materials must be provided to TRI.
 Failure to properly acknowledge TRI may result in the PI being ineligible to receive future support from any TRI program.
-To comply with NIH grants policy, which requires both acknowledgment of NIH grant support and a disclaimer, TRI requests that you use the following language when acknowledging studies supported by TRI funding:
+You can find more specific information about how to properly cite TRI by visiting our Cite TRI page.

 Scholarly Expectations: The PI is expected to submit a manuscript to a peer-reviewed scientific journal and/or submit a grant application to one or more external agencies as part of the successful execution of the project.
 Furthermore, the PI must inform TRI of all submitted articles, funding applications, Investigational New Drug (IND) or IDE Investigational Device Exemption applications, and legislative actions resulting from, in whole or in part, TRI funding or infrastructure services.